Breakout (1975 film): Theatrical

 The film opened internationally before opening in the United States and Canada on May 21, 1975.

 Reception

 Box office

-The film earned $16.0 million in theatrical rentals in the United States and Canada, and was the 21st most popular film of 1975.
+Breakout earned $16.0 million in theatrical rentals in the United States and Canada, and was the 21st most popular film of 1975.
 By the time of its second week of US release, it had already grossed $5 million internationally.

+The film was reported to have been successful with Philippines audiences.

+Saturation booking

 Part of its box-office success was due to the then-novel strategy of "saturation booking", in which Columbia released 1,350 prints simultaneously, combined with a heavy advertising campaign costing $3.6 million on the opening week.
 This was one of the first major studio films to use this method of release.
 It grossed $12.7 million in its first two weeks of saturation release.
 Inspired by the success of Breakout, Universal Pictures used the same technique to promote Jaws.
 After Jaws became the highest-grossing movie of all time, saturation booking became the standard method of releasing major films.